home-assistant-tutorials/02.hello-world-card/README.md

 ### Visit the Official Documentation

-You should know [the official source of the documentation](https://developers.home-assistant.io/docs/frontend/custom-ui/custom-card), too.
+You should know [the official
+documentation](https://developers.home-assistant.io/docs/frontend/custom-ui/custom-card),
+too.
 This tutorial is based upon it.
 It defines a method `getCardSize()` in addition, you should know about.
 This is not required for a hello world example